 The library’s staff will be available for research consultation and guidance throughout the year.

-Members of the Yale College class whose senior essays or projects would benefit from research conducted at the Lewis Walpole Library are invited to apply.
+Members of the Yale College senior class are invited to apply.

 - A résumé